stagingrdkm/meta-bolt-distro/README.md

   #3."rdk-arm64p" 	  - arm 64bit mode (pure 64bit mode obviously with 64bit kernel, RDK is not fully supporting this yet)
   #4."rdk-x86_64"	  - x86 64bit mode, for running of x86 PC/virtual device
   #When you choose as machine "rdk-arm32on64" you need to add "lib32-" prefix when executing bitbake recipes.
-  #For example to build base-layer image with such machine config you must use "bitbake lib32-rdke-app-baselayer-p1-oci"
+  #For example to build base-layer you'll have to then issue command "bitbake lib32-rdke-app-baselayer-p1"

-  #coppy prepared bblayers.conf file from meta-rdk-app-sdk-base/manifest repo to local bblayers.conf.
-Once per "abuild" setup
+  #coppy prepared bblayers.conf file from meta-rdke-appsdk-base/manifest repo to local bblayers.conf.
+  #Once per "abuild" setup
-  cp conf/templates/bblayers.conf.sample conf/bblayers.conf
+  cp ../meta-rdke-appsdk-base-dev/conf/templates/bblayers.conf.sample conf/bblayers.conf

   #build the base image, rdk-app-base-image-1 stands for profile 1 of base image.
   bitbake rdke-app-baselayer-p1